ryan-mcclue/musings/notes.md

 clock speed not as relevent as improvements in microarchitecture and number of cores means can be more efficient under less duress. also, lower clock speed may be because want to draw less power.

-we want our code to be real (to hardware) so that it can be robust and efficient; so no scripting language (many applications like MS Word have built-in scripting languages, which means that they can contain malware) for any non-trival task, scripting languages become a hindrance with no static type checking, no real debugger, slow, not as capable. there are complications in software we have wrongly convinced ourselves are necessary, e.g. scripting for hotloading hotloading C is far superior, as C is more powerful and can use same debugger (using Lua is a downgrade) build systems can be useful as they allow for incremental builds (however, in negatively reinforces people to only make small changes)
-(speed increase may only be noticeable for large, complex code base) they are also useful for managing cross compilation (libraries have to be pulled in and compile also) the idea of incorporating a scripting language into a game was a failed experiment in 2005s. things like a visual based interface is fine as it is constrained

 power of whitespace in shell!
 IFS and quoting!